Team-190/190-Robot-Code-Standards/docs/CONTROL_LOOP_STANDARDS.md

 * It is reactive, meaning it reacts to the steady state error, slowing down the progression of the error to the setpoint.
 * It is prone to [Integral Windup](https://en.wikipedia.org/wiki/Integral_windup), which is when the mechanism is somehow impeded from reaching the setpoint, which causes the Integral term to rise high enough to cause the output to be too fast.

 When dealing with steady state error in FRC, most use a [Feedforward](https://en.wikipedia.org/wiki/Feed_forward_(control)), which predicts what the steady state error will be based on empircal measurements or theoretical system dynamics.
+This system uses 3 values, kS, kV, and kA, which, respectively calculate and counter constant friction, friction due to velocity, and friction due to acceleration.
 In practice, this often means applying a constant output to a mechanism to overcome the force of gravity or static friction of the system.

 WPILib has multiple [Feedforward classes](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html) which are used for implementing Feedforward control.